 Why English is Never “Proper”

-To say that a people can’t use English “properly” would mean that a language needs to have an official, defined standard by a governing body.
-English has no such governing body.
-People use it as they wish.
+To say that a people can’t use English “properly” would imply that English has an official standard defined by a governing body.
+English has no such standard nor governing body.
+People use English as they wish.

 The more insidious part of claiming people of a place don’t speak English fluently, though, is that it implies that fluent English is defined as English spoken by people from a certain place, or more dangerously, by people who look a certain way.

-Never mind that the vast majority of educated English speakers who grew up in places like the UK, Australia and the USA have what I’d consider an incomplete command of English.
-Having worked in advanced professional environments for a decade, nearly every polished document I’ve ever encountered has had mistakes like incorrect hyphenation (“Thank-you for your letter”), a misunderstanding of the subjunctive clause (“If I was” rather than “If I were”), words that are unnecessarily complicated to seem smart and hide vagueness (“obfuscating via excessive verbosity”), unstructured thoughts (“1. this is my first idea, 2. this is my second unrelated idea”), and just general imprecise and incomplete expression that needs multiple rounds of clarification.
+Never mind that the vast majority of educated English speakers who grew up in places like the UK, Australia and the USA have an incomplete command of English.
+Nearly every polished professional document I’ve ever encountered has had mistakes like incorrect hyphenation (“Thank-you for your letter”), a misunderstanding of the subjunctive clause (“If I was” rather than “If I were”), words that are unnecessarily complicated to seem smart and hide vagueness (“obfuscating via excessive verbosity”), unstructured thoughts (“1. this is my first idea, 2. this is my second unrelated idea”), and just general imprecise and incomplete expression that needs multiple rounds of clarification.
 (My rant is over; you can breathe again.)